Shrink Your PDFs Without the Sacrifice

 Scanned Documents

 Scanned PDFs are essentially images of each page.
 Without optimization, a 20-page scanned document can easily exceed 50MB.
+Scanners often capture at very high resolution, far beyond what you actually need for readability.

 Hidden Metadata

 PDFs often contain edit history, thumbnails, and metadata that aren't visible but add to file size.
 This "invisible" data can sometimes be substantial.
+Comment threads, revision histories, and embedded forms all contribute to bloat.

 Pro tip: Understanding what's making your PDF large helps you choose better compression settings.
 Image-heavy PDFs benefit most from image-focused compression, while text-heavy documents can handle more aggressive settings.